 If you breakdown on the track, you can only continue in the direction of the course.
-You must not leave the course or take a van out to try to recover your bike.
+You must NOT leave the course or take a van out to try to recover your bike.
 If you do need your bike recovered you can inform the information point or a travelling marshal and we will have the bike recovered to the pits.
 Once your bike is recovered to the pits by our team you may repair it or change your tag to your team mate and re-enter the race.
-Please make every effort to walk your bike to the nearest mile marker to make it easier for marshals to find you and not waste their time due to you finding other means of picking your bike up or the bike becomes operable again.
+Please make every effort to walk your bike to the nearest number board marker to make it easier for marshals to find you and not waste their time due to you finding other means of picking your bike up or the bike becomes operable again.

 HEALTH, SAFETY, SECURITY and SPEEDING

 Those attending this event do so at their own risk.
 Please be aware that the health, safety and security of your children, possessions and vehicles are your own responsibility, and the Race Officials may not be held responsible for any loss or damage that occurs.
 We want everyone to enjoy themselves, so please take care.

 Also, be aware that there are plenty of speed cameras in the local towns and speed restrictions are enforced, as are parking restrictions, be careful of your speed and how you park.
 Thanks.